 - Appeals should be submitted within 15 days of notification of suspended financial aid. - All appeals must be substantiated by appropriate documentation and submitted to the Financial Aid Appeals Committee c/o Financial Aid Office for review. - Reviews will be conducted twice a semester but may be more frequent based on the number of appeals received.
-Students who have appealed should seek alternative payment methods for their tuition and fees until the appeal committee convenes and a decision is determined. - The committee will render a decision of approved or disapproved.
+Students who have appealed should seek alternative payment methods for their tuition and fees until the appeal committee convenes and a decision is determined.
+Alternative payment methods may include, but not limited to the Tuition Deferred Payment Plan (TMS) through the University's Cashier's Office or obtain a Private Educational Student loan via web searches. - The committee will render a decision of approved or disapproved.